sendgrid/docs/content/docs/ui/sending-email/senders.md

 ##     Adding Sender Information to a Single Send or Automation Email

-SendGrid’s pre-built email templates come with an Unsubscribe module containing your Sender information by default.
+Twilio SendGrid’s pre-built email templates come with an Unsubscribe module containing your Sender information by default.
 For templates or emails that you build yourself, you can insert your sender identity information into your campaigns using the following tags within your campaign or template content:

 1. **{{sender_name}}** - The sender's name.